cabinetoffice/national-leadership-centre-website/pages/the-network/partnerships.md

 ---
 layout: layouts/base.njk
-title: Sponsor the National Leadership Forum 2021
+title: Partner with the National Leadership Centre
-permalink: /the-network/sponsorship/index.html
+permalink: /the-network/partnerships/index.html
-navtitle: Sponsorship
+navtitle: Partnerships
 breadcrumbs_parent: The Network
 breadcrumbs_parent_url: /the-network/
 ---

 <div class="header-block highlight">
 	<div class="container container--sm">
-		<h2 class="no-margin">Holding text about sponsoring NLF2021</h2>
+		<h2 class="no-margin">The National Leadership Centre regularly works in partnership with a variety of public, private and third sector organisations.</h2>
 	</div>
 </div>

 <div class="container container--sm vertical-padding">

-The National Leadership Centre regularly works in partnership with a variety of public, private and third sector organisations.

 We deliver a range of activities and events for [the most senior leaders of public services](https://www.nationalleadership.gov.uk/the-network/) - including the civil service, police, fire services, and local government.
 Our events bring together a wide range of delegates, high-level decision makers, and high-profile speakers with the aim of supporting collaboration, building networks, and sharing insights and learning.